-Concrete is considered as a chemically combined mass where the inert material acts as a filler and the binding materials acts as binder.
+Concrete is considered as a chemically combined mass where the inert material acts as a filler and the binding materials act as a binder.
 The most important binding materials are cement and lime.
 Inert materials used in concrete are termed as aggregates.
-Most common aggregates are sand, brick chips, stone chips, gravels, shells etc. The concrete plays a very important role in all brunches of civil engineering.
+Most common aggregates are sand, brick chips, stone chips, gravels, shells etc. The concrete plays a very important role in all branches of civil engineering.

 Advantages of Concrete

 - Ingredients of concrete are easily available in most of the places.

 - Unlike natural stones, Concrete is free from defects and flaws.